children playing educational games

 • Critical Thinking: Puzzles require kids to think critically and solve problems, which enhances their cognitive abilities.

-• Pattern Recognition: By identifying patterns, children improve their ability to see connections and relationships between different pieces.
+• Pattern Recognition: Children improve their ability to see connections and relationships between different pieces by identifying patterns.

 • Spatial Awareness: Working with puzzles helps kids understand spatial relationships and improve their hand-eye coordination.